Podlite - a lightweight markup language

 • The C<> markup code specifies that the contained text is code; that is, something that might appear in a program or specification.
 Such content would typically be rendered in a fixed-width font (preferably a different font from that used for the T<> or K<> markup codes) or with <code>...</code> tags.
 The contents of a C<> code are space-preserved and verbatim.
 The C<> code is the inline equivalent of the =code block.

-To include other markup codes in a C<> code, you can lexically reconfigure it:
+To include other markup codes in a C<> code, the code can be lexically reconfigured:

 =begin para